apache/drill/_docs/sql-reference/040-operators.md

 ## Pattern Matching Operators

-You can use the following pattern matching operators in your Drill queries:
+You can use the LIKE pattern matching operator in your Drill queries.

-  * LIKE
-  * ILIKE
-  * NOT LIKE
-  * SIMILAR TO
-  * NOT SIMILAR TO

 ## Math Operators